Cobweb (horse): 1824: three-year-old season

 Cobweb made her first appearance on 19 April, the first day of the Newmarket Craven meeting.
 In a Sweepstakes over the Ditch Mile course she was ridden by Sam Barnard and won at odds of 1/4 from her only rival, a "black" filly (later named Grey Helen) owned by the Duke of Portland.
-Two weeks later, on the opening day of the First Spring meeting, Cobweb was scheduled to run in another Sweepstakes over the same course and distance, but Lord Jersey was able to claim the prie without running his filly when the other two entries were withdrawn by their owners.
+Two weeks later, on the opening day of the First Spring meeting, Cobweb was scheduled to run in another Sweepstakes over the same course and distance, but Lord Jersey was able to claim the prize without running his filly when the other two entries were withdrawn by their owners.
 Three days later, Cobweb was ridden by James Robinson in the eleventh running of the 1000 Guineas Stakes.
 Only three fillies appeared to oppose her, but they included the Duke of Grafton's Rebecca, who had won the Riddlesworth Stakes and then defeated the future Derby winner Cedric at the Craven meeting.
 Cobweb was the second choice in the betting at 5/2 and won from Rebecca, the 8/11 favourite.

 On 4 June, Cobweb was moved up in distance to contest the Oaks Stakes over one and a half miles at Epsom.
 She was again partnered by Robinson and started the 8/11 favourite in a field of thirteen runners with Rebecca being made the 9/2 second favourite.
 She won the race from Mr Yates's grey filly Fille de Joie.
 Although Cobweb was perfectly sound after the race, Lord Jersey decided to retire the filly to stud without racing again.